What Should You Know About China Sleeper Trains?

 • Who It’s For: Travelers who want privacy and comfort without splurging.
 Great for couples or small groups sharing a compartment.

-Deluxe Soft Sleeper (Senior RW) – Luxury for Ordinary Trains
+Is the Deluxe Soft Sleeper (Senior RW) the Ultimate Luxury Option for Ordinary Trains?

 Ordinary Train: Deluxe Soft Sleeper